calebmolstad/academic-site/content/publication/example/index.md

 ---
-title: "Philosophical Romance: Figures of Venus in “'The Knight's Tale'"
+title: "Philosophical Romance: Figures of Venus in *The Knight's Tale*"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here